matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.99.x
 =====================

+* The default behavior of :meth:`matplotlib.axes.Axes.set_xlim`,
+  :meth:`matplotlib.axes.Axes.set_ylim`, and
+  :meth:`matplotlib.axes.Axes.axis`, and their corresponding pyplot functions, has been changed: when view limits are set explicitly with one of these methods, autoscaling is turned off for the matching axis.
+A new *auto* kwarg is available to control this behavior.

-* There are four new Axes methods with corresponding pyplot functions to facilitate autoscaling, tick location, and tick label formatting, and the general appearance of ticks and tick labels:
+* There are five new Axes methods with corresponding pyplot functions to facilitate autoscaling, tick location, and tick label formatting, and the general appearance of ticks and tick labels:

+  + :meth:`matplotlib.axes.Axes.autoscale` turns autoscaling
+    on or off, and applies it.

   + :meth:`matplotlib.axes.Axes.margins` sets margins used to
     autoscale the :attr:`matplotlib.axes.Axes.viewLim` based on